 - Choose a soft-solid formula, and make sure it's an antiperspirant, not just a deodorant.
 There's a BIG difference.
 Deodorants, on their own, don't prevent sweating, they just reduce odor by limiting odor-causing bacteria.

-- Consider using a stronger over-the-counter antiperspirant such as Secret Clinical Strength, Gillette Clinical, or Certain-Dri.
+- Consider using a stronger over-the-counter antiperspirant such as Certain Dri, Secret Clinical Strength, Gillette Clinical.

 - Apply antiperspirant once in the morning and again prior to bedtime.
 Application twice daily—and especially before bedtime—has been studied to provide the most benefit.
 If you are only going to apply once, then make it before you go to bed.

 - Gently massaging the antiperspirant into the skin may be useful.